-The TxDOT Corpus Christi District Selection Process is expected to follow the TxDOT 2FY 2023-2026 TIP/STIP process for performance-based planning for funding Category 4 (CAT 4).
-The FY 2023-2026 TIP/STIP Process is provided as Attachment 1.
-As the TxDOT-CRP Ditrict proposes projects in the FY 2023-2026 TIP/STIP fiscal years as part of the 2023 UTP process, information will be shared with the Corpus Christi MPO staff, TAC and TPC to become part of the MPO's public process leading to approval of the selected projects for the FY 2023-2026 TIP/STIP.
+The TxDOT Corpus Christi District Selection Process is expected to follow the TxDOT FY 2023-2026 TIP/STIP process for performance-based planning for funding Category 4 (CAT 4).
+The FY 2023-2026 TIP/STIP Timeline is provided as Attachment 1.
+As the TxDOT-CRP District has proposed projects in the FY 2023-2026 TIP/STIP fiscal years as part of the 2023 UTP process.
+The DRAFT list of projects is provided as Attachment #.
+This list of projects will become part of the MPO's public process leading to approval of the selected projects for the FY 2023-2026 TIP/STIP.